stanfordhagoromo/instruments/README.md

 This compilation seeks to identify the best instruments and stationery for mathematical work.
+PR's welcome.

 ## Chalk